 Fifth, in line with expectations, it has been found that a complex, formalized and mechanistic organizational structure significantly restrains the IWB process stages of idea championing and idea realization through the restraining influences of fixed procedures, rules, regulations, budgetary controls and a lack of overall flexibility.
 Also, it has been found that that one of the main reasons for the adoption of such an organizational structure by the firm under study is the nature of the firm as an public organization, indicating that public firms may have troubles with establishing structures favorable of employee IWB.
-Due to the fact that this organizational structure was identified within the firm under study and no other structural type, no indications have been found with regards to any type of organizational structure that is capable of stimulating public employee IWB.
+Due to the fact that this organizational structure was identified within the firm under study and no other structure that is capable of stimulating public employee IWB.